ComputationalRadiationPhysics/picongpu/INSTALL.md

 ### Installation notes
 - Be sure to build all libraries/dependencies with the **same** gcc version.
-- Never set a environment variable to the source folder, always set them to the installation directory.
+- Never set an environment variable to the source folder, always set them to the installation directory.

 *******************************************************************************